BrianLRamirez/brianlramirez/README.md

 ### Hi there <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>
 My name is Brian Ramirez and this is my Github profile!
 Thanks for checking it out!

-- 🏛 &nbsp;I’m currently developing online learning tools at Harvard
+I'm not actively contributing to any projects, but feel free to checkout my profile.

-- 🚀 &nbsp;I’m shipping features for [Teachly](https://teachly.me/)
+- 👨🏽‍💻 &nbsp;I’m currently managing an engineering team at Google
-- 💬 &nbsp;Ask me about anything related to educational technology and how we can create software that enables learning
+- 🚀 &nbsp;I’m shipping features for Google Photos
 - 📫 &nbsp;How to reach me: [BrianRamirezDev@gmail.com](mailto:BrianRamirezDev@gmail.com)
-- 👨‍💻 &nbsp;Read more about my projects at [https://brianramirez.info/](https://brianramirez.info/)
+- 👨‍💻 &nbsp;Learn more about my ongoing projects at [https://brianramirez.info/](https://brianramirez.info/)